Skip to main content

 • The average urinary tract infection (UTI) lasts a few days to a week.

-• If you have a severe or complicated UTI, it may last much longer.
+• If you have a severe or complicated UTI, it can last much longer.

 • UTIs are typically treated with antibiotics.
 To have a quick and successful recovery, you have to finish the entire course of treatment.

-If you've ever had a urinary tract infection (UTI), you're likely familiar with the discomfort it can bring.
-UTI symptoms often include a burning sensation when you urinate and a persistent urge to urinate.
-So it’s normal to wonder how long this discomfort will last and what you can do to relieve it.
+If you’ve ever had a urinary tract infection (UTI), you’re likely familiar with the discomfort it can bring.
+UTI symptoms often include a burning sensation when you urinate and a frequent, urgent need to pee.
+It’s normal to wonder how long a UTI will last and what you can do to relieve symptoms.

 Many people feel better within a week, especially if they take antibiotics.
-But recovery time depends on several things.
-Let’s take a closer look at the typical timeline and what you can do to feel better faster
+But the length of a UTI can depend on several things.
+Let’s take a closer look at the typical UTI recovery times and what you can do to feel better faster.

 How long does a UTI last on average?